-Students should stick to the course deadlines as we will be unable to offer extensions.
+Students have to stick to the course deadlines as we will be unable to offer extensions.
 In extenuating circumstances, and at the discretion of the course director, we may consider deferral to the next cohort for a fee of £150.
 Places on the course can only be deferred for one year and on one occasion only and are not transferrable to other students.

 Cost of courses